idlesummer/pen/README.md

 # @idlesummer/pen

-File-based routing for React Ink terminal applications.
+File-based routing framework for React Ink terminal applications (inspired by Next.js).

 > **Heads up:** This is a personal learning project and my first attempt at building a routing framework.
 The API will change, there are bugs, and I'm figuring things out as I go.
 Use it for experiments and side projects, but probably not in production.